Lorentz83/esb2ha/README.md

 download your data as frequently as you want.

 Please note that the data they provide is not in realtime.
-So there is no benefit in running this tool every minute.
+So there is no benefit in running this tool too frequently.

 ## Disclaimer